Audi CEO's privacy appeal takes aim at Google's car push

-BERLIN (Reuters) - Volkswagen’s (VOWG_p.DE) Audi will take a stringent line on guarding customers’ data, the carmaker’s chief executive said on Tuesday, in a thinly veiled swipe at new rival Google Inc..
+BERLIN, June 9 (Reuters) - Volkswagen’s Audi will take a stringent line on guarding customers’ data, the carmaker’s chief executive said on Tuesday, in a thinly veiled swipe at new rival Google Inc..

 The emergence of self-driving and connected cars has made software a key component in future cars, opening the market to new entrants like Google, and shaking up the pecking order between carmakers and their suppliers.